 Authors: Barend Abeln - Investment consultant (Netherlands) [presenting]

 Jan Jacobs - University of Groningen (Netherlands)

-Abstract: The aim is to present a seasonal adjustment program called CAMPLET, an acronym of its tuning parameters, which consists of a simple adaptive procedure to separate the seasonal and the nonseasonal component from an observed time series.
-Once this process is carried out, there will be no need to revise these components at a later stage when new observations become available.
-Recently, two most widely used seasonal adjustment methods, Census X12ARIMA and TRAMO SEATS, merged into X13ARIMA SEATS to become a new industry standard.
-We compare and contrast CAMPLET with X13ARIMA SEATS.
-The main features of CAMPLET are described, and a brief review of X13ARIMASEATS is provided.
+Abstract: Seasonality in macroeconomic time series can `obscure' movements of other components in a series that are operationally more important for economic and econometric analyses.
+Indeed, in practice, one often prefers to work with seasonally adjusted data to assess the current state of the economy and its future course.
+A seasonal adjustment program called CAMPLET, an acronym of its tuning parameters, is presented which consists of a simple adaptive procedure to separate the seasonal and the non-seasonal component from an observed time series.
+Once this process is carried out there will be no need to revise these components at a later stage when new observations become available.
+Recently, two most widely used seasonal adjustment methods, Census X-12-ARIMA and TRAMO-SEATS, merged into X-13ARIMA-SEATS to become a new industry standard.
+The main features of CAMPLET are described, and a brief review of X13ARIMA-SEATS is provided.
+We compare and contrast CAMPLET with X-13ARIMA-SEATS.
 We evaluate the outcomes of both methods in a controlled simulation framework using a variety of processes.
-We apply CAMPLET and X13ARIMA SEATS to three time series: U.S.non farm payroll employment, operational income of Ahold and real GDP in the Netherlands.